-- BPDU Guard Auto Recovery Automatically re-enables an interface after the specified interval.
-(Default: Disabled) - BPDU Guard Auto Recovery Interval The time to wait before re-enabling an interface.
-(Range: 30-86400 seconds; Default: 300 seconds) - BPDU Filter BPDU filtering allows you to avoid transmitting BPDUs on configured edge ports that are connected to end nodes.
+- ◆ BPDU Guard Auto Recovery Automatically re-enables an interface after the specified interval.
+(Range: 30-86400 seconds; Default: Disabled) - ◆ BPDU Guard Auto Recovery Interval The time to wait before re-enabling an interface.
+(Range: 30-86400 seconds; Default: 300 seconds) - ◆ BPDU Filter BPDU filtering allows you to avoid transmitting BPDUs on configured edge ports that are connected to end nodes.
 By default, STA sends BPDUs to all ports regardless of whether administrative edge is enabled on a port.
 BPDU filtering is configured on a per-port basis.
 (Default: Disabled) - BPDU filter can only be configured on an interface if the edge port attribute is not disabled (that is, if edge port is set to enabled or auto). - Migration If at any time the switch detects STP BPDUs, including Configuration or Topology Change Notification BPDUs, it will automatically set the selected interface to forced STP-compatible mode.
 However, you can also use the Protocol Migration button to manually re-check the appropriate BPDU format (RSTP or STP-compatible) to send on the selected interfaces.
-(Default: Disabled) - TC Propagate Stop Stops the propagation of topology change notifications (TCN for STP) and topology change messages (TC for RSTP/MSTP).
 (Default: Disabled)